 Recently, artificial intelligence (AI) has done more for us than most of us could have envisioned.
 And now, the technology is being used in industries such as addiction recovery, revolutionizing the use of technology in the healthcare field.

 Cognitive-Behavioral Therapy (CBT) techniques have been proven to help athletes who suffer from anxiety.
-Athletes can benefit from CBT to deal with stress inside and outside the world of sports.
+CBT for athletes can help deal with stress inside and outside the world of sports.

 There are over 20 million Americans struggling with substance use disorders and they can be found all around us.
 While the stereotypes of addiction have painted pictures of lowly people without jobs or families, who are unable to function in daily life, the reality is quite the opposite, there are high functioning drug addicts everywhere.

 In the context of alcohol and drugs, a relapse indicates the return to a given substance following a non-negligible period of sobriety.
 A relapse can be particularly traumatic, not just for the patient but for his or her loved ones and friends as well, especially if it takes place after completing rehabilitation.